BilodeauJamieA/Xaleth/DM_Stuff/Arc_1/Arc 1 Story.md

 ## The Vanishings of Duskwood

-Player Hooks should give them ample reason to join and travel from Cloudrend to Duskmire.
+*Fighters Unite* should give them ample reason to join and travel from Cloudrend to Duskmire.

 Travel to Duskmire takes a little less than 2 days travel on foot with minimal interactions